 Each pet you foster is a pet whose life is potentially saved.
 Imagine the alternatives, either that of a homeless existence at the mercy of the elements and hunger or the risk of being euthanized at a shelter if it is becoming overcrowded.
 Even in areas with a no-kill policy, fostering a pet means a space left in the shelter for another deserving animal as well as greatly reducing the risk of overcrowding.

 Richmond Road Veterinary Clinic is a premier clinic in Lexington, KY.
-We provide a full range of services covering every health needs of your furry companion, including critical and specialty pet care.
-To schedule an appointment or for any queries, please contact us on 859.263.5037.
-We are open 7 days a week.
+We provide a full range of services covering every health need of your furry companion, including critical and specialty pet care.
+To schedule an appointment or for any queries, please contact us at 859.263.5037.